 command: "make massdrop/alt:custom"

 We now need the default Massdrop ALT keymap so we can customize it.
-For this I created a repository containing the default file that can be downloaded:
+I created a repository containing the default file:

 mkdir ~/apps/keyboard/keymap